How to Take Headshot: Essential Tips for Stunning Professional Photos

 A headshot is a professional photograph of a person’s face, typically used for business profiles, websites, and press materials.
 If you’re searching for how to take a headshot—whether for yourself, your team, or your company—you’re in the right place.
 This guide covers both professional and DIY headshot approaches, making it relevant for business professionals, teams, and individuals who want to look their best online.

 Why does this matter?
 Professional headshots are important for making a good first impression online.
 In today’s digital world, your headshot is often the first thing people see on LinkedIn, your company website, or in press materials.
 A strong, consistent headshot supports your personal brand, builds trust, and helps you stand out in a crowded marketplace.
+Taking several photos during your session gives you more options and increases the chances of capturing a good headshot.

 This blog post is a straight process walkthrough: planning, photo day, and delivery—so your headshot photo looks intentional, not accidental.
 We’ll also provide a step-by-step DIY checklist for those who need a quick, effective headshot on a budget.
+Make sure the photo's background is simple and free of distractions so the focus stays on your face.
+Hiring a professional photographer ensures high-quality images, expert editing, and can save you time and reduce stress.
+The general public can often tell when a headshot is professional versus amateur, which can impact first impressions.

-I am Lisa Soldberg, Head of Production at Match Production, and our Times Square studio runs professional corporate headshots NYC, executive portraits, and remote headshot sessions for teams that need the process to work as well as the photo—and the photo needs to work across every channel.
+Our Times Square studio runs professional corporate headshots NYC, executive portraits, and remote headshot sessions for teams that need the process to work as well as the photo—and the photo needs to work across every channel.
 We build a shot list before we touch a professional camera.
 We lock the location.
 We assign call times that respect your calendar.
 We set camera settings for consistency, and we run a quick photo test so the light and background match the plan.
 We guide people in front of the camera so they feel comfortable.
 And we deliver selects within realistic windows—with true same day headshots NYC when the news cycle demands it.

 The format depends on your team: in-studio headshot sessions in Times Square for maximum control, on location headshots NYC at your office or venue, or remote headshots via a guided app workflow for distributed teams.
 This is a process guide, not a lecture on posing.
 If you want to scope a specific photo session date, email hello@match-production.com with timing, headcount, and any photo deadline.